 Ticket prices

 For this hike, you’ll need the “Stoos Peak Experience Ticket” (in German, they call it Gipfel Erlebnisticket or Tageskarte).
-This includes return trip on the funicular to the Stoos village and the two chair lifts necessary for the hike.
+This includes the funicular to the Stoos village and the two chair lifts necessary for the hike.

 Discounts